Pylons/pyramid/docs/narr/models.rst

           self.author = author
           self.created = datetime.datetime.now()

-A model consists of basically two things: the object which defines the model (above as the class ``IBlogEntry``), and an *interface* attached to the model object.
+A model consists of two things: the object which defines the model (above as the class ``IBlogEntry``), and an *interface* attached to the model object.
 An interface simply tags the model object with a "type" that can be referred to within view configuration.
 A model object can implement zero or more interfaces.
+The interface must be an instance of a class that inherits from ``zope.interface.Interface``.

+You specify that a model *implements* an interface by using the ``zope.interface.implements`` function at class scope.
+The above ``BlogEntry`` model implements the ``IBlogEntry`` interface.

 Defining a Graph of Model Instances
 -----------------------------------